betaglot/betaglot/docs/encyclopedia/Neuro/NeuroOverview.md

 :::

-## Neuro Factors
+## Neuro Types

-Neuro Factors are prefixed by a 💜 violet heart icon
+Neuro Types are prefixed by a 💜 violet heart icon

 ```py
 💜